-Please see University Student Financial Services Private Loan Programs.
-Private loans are available to 1) US citizens and eligible non-citizens with a good credit history, and 2) international students with a US co-signer.
+Private loans are available to 1) US citizens and eligible non-citizens with a good credit history, and 2) international students may have opitons with or without a US co-signer.

 The Federal Work-Study Program provides an opportunity for students to earn a part of the cost of their education.
 The federal government, through Harvard, provides a wage subsidy to employers who hire participating students.
 This makes participants more attractive as employment prospects.